 - Near the market close on Monday, Marty buys $10,500 of ABC stock

 - On Wednesday afternoon, he sells ABC stock, but incurs a good faith violation

 The sale of ABC stock triggered a good faith violation because Marty sold ABC stock before the proceeds of Monday's sale of XYZ stock settled and became available to pay for the purchase of ABC stock.

 As this example illustrates, if you trade actively within the cash portion of your IRA, there is a higher chance that you may execute a trade using unsettled funds.
 This would cause you to incur a cash trading violation, such as a good faith violation.

-However, if you instead trade using limited margin, you won't have to worry about the repercussions of cash account trading restrictions or potential good faith violations as long as you maintain a $25,000 minimum equity in your account, as this feature allows you to trade using unsettled proceeds to buy and sell securities in your IRA.
+However, if you trade with limited margin—keeping a minimum of $25,000 equity in your account—you can avoid trading restrictions or potential good faith violations.
+That's because limited margin allows you to trade unsettled proceeds to buy and sell securities in your IRA.

 Next steps to consider

 Open an account and apply online for margin approval.

 Model hypothetical trades and the impact on margin balances.

 Understand the advantages and risks of margin borrowing.